chavacava/dbc4go/README.md

 # dbc4go

-[Design by Contract&trade;](https://en.wikipedia.org/wiki/Design_by_contract) for GO is a code generator that takes GO code annotated with contracts and generates code that enforces those contracts.
+[Design by Contract&trade;](https://en.wikipedia.org/wiki/Design_by_contract) for GO is a code generator that takes GO code annotated with contracts and generates code that enforces those contracts at runtime.

 <p align="center">
   <img src="./assets/mascots.jpg" alt="" width="300">